Eight Ball Deluxe: Layout and gameplay

-Eight Ball Deluxe has two sets of drop targets, one set for the billiard balls 1–7 and 9–15, and four in line drop targets for bonus multiplier.
-Behind the 1–7 drop targets are stand up targets that spell out 'Deluxe'.
-Completing these will light one letter in a different 'Deluxe' spelled out on the backglass.
-If the player spells the last letter of 'Deluxe' on the backglass, the game gives three free games.
-This feature stays in memory even when the machine is turned off.
+Eight Ball Deluxe has three flippers, including one on the left side of the game.
+There is a set of seven of drop targets on the right of the playfield, representing the solid billiard balls 1–7, or stripe balls 9-15.
+After knocking these down, the player can hit the single drop target at the top right of the machine to reveal a saucer representing the eight ball.
+Behind the set of seven drop-targets are stand up targets that spell out 'Deluxe'.
+Completing these will light one letter in Deluxe, displayed on the backglass.
+If the player spells the last letter of Deluxe on the backglass, the game awards up to three free games.
+A lane towards the upper left of the playfield contains four in-line drop-targets which control the bonus multiplier.